 Medical Malpractice Attorneys in Bamberg, SC

 The core principle of the practice of medicine states, “First, do no harm.”
-Despite this, negligent doctors frequently injure patients.
+Even so, inept and negligent doctors injure patients all the time.
 The Civil Justice Resource Group estimates that 65,000 to 200,000 deaths occur due to medical mishaps every year.
 This means that medical malpractice victimizes the equivalent of one percent of all hospital patients.

 - Anesthesia errors.
 Too often, mistakes are made during the administration of anesthesia, and the consequences are devastating.
 Such a mistake by an anesthesiologist can cause significant brain damage and sometimes death.
-Some mistakes include failing to be properly informed of the patient’s medical needs or surgical history, as well as failure to monitor vital signs properly.
+Some mistakes include failing to be properly informed of the patient’s medical needs or surgical history, as well as failure to properly monitor vital signs.

 - Birthing injury.
 Both mother and child are sometimes victims of medical malpractice before, during, and after birth.

 - Failure to diagnose.
 Sometimes, even with all of the necessary information available, a doctor may fail to diagnose a serious injury or life-threatening disease.
 They may even make an incorrect diagnosis.

 - Prescription mistakes.
 A provider may prescribe medicine that is harmful to the patient due to either the type of medication or the amount of medication.

 - Surgical malpractice.
 Believe it or not, surgeons, far too often, leave foreign objects in a patient’s body after surgery.
 Many other mistakes are also possibilities.